56 Alternatives To Barbell Train Around Mobility or Injury Limitations

 Hopefully, we've gone through all the reasons that stopped you from starting a barbell resistance training program.
 Let us know in the comments below how your first workout goes!
 If there is still a reason you haven't started, please set up a free call with us so we can help you troubleshoot so you can finally begin to get stronger!

 And remember, at PRS, we believe in strength and barbells for everyone, no excuses for getting started, and free access to help to reduce some of your barriers to getting this show on the road.
 Join the PRS community on Facebook in the Secret Society of Barbell Mastery, where we answer all your questions and provide FREE form checks every Wednesday and Friday.
 No excuses!
 Let's get strong!
+You can also read our free guide about healthy barbell training here.

 If you're interested in learning how to optimize barbell technique, maximize strength and muscular development, and reduce injury risk (and peeing) for you, your clients or patients, then join the waitlist to get insider information on all the PRS online courses when they're ready for enrollment!